Gay Cambodia Travel is Full of Surprises!

 There is more to Cambodia than Angkor Wat and Phnom Penh.
 We have so much to show you in one of Asia's most fascinating, culturally unique places in Asia.
 We can take you to every corner of the Kingdom.
 An ancient empire rediscovered.
 Long forgotten by the world and closed for decades by political strife, Cambodia has risen and has become one of the region's most compelling gay vacation destinations for savvy LGBTQ travelers, including the must-see wonder of Asia, Angkor Wat.

 The Kingdom of Cambodia is often remembered as a place of war and genocide.
 Cambodia has taught us how a people, a culture and a nation can survive unbelievable atrocities and eventually thrive in peace and harmony.
+If you expect to see widespread poverty and destruction, you are going to be ery, very surprised to see happy, prosperous people with a bright future living in a peaceful, gay-friendly tropical kingdom.

 Angkor Wat.
 Everyone should visit what remains of one of Asia's biggest empires at least once in his life, although you can explore it ten times and always see something new and exciting.
+More than one million people lived and worked here in the 12th and 13th centuries, in the capital of a Hindu empire that stretched from present-day Myanmar to Vietnam--all connected by stone highways.

 Phnom Penh.
 Cambodia is worth much more time than a quick trip to Angkor Wat.
 You will be pleasantly surprised if you visit Cambodia's capital, which is practically a living museum of French Colonial architecture, colorful temples, fun nightlife, shopping, and the mighty Mekong River.

 In Between.
 You can fly between Siem Reap and Phnom Penh in 40 minutes or drive in about six hours.
-But for an up-close look at the real Cambodia most visitors do not see, take the Road Less Traveledand see some of the country's most spectacular, yet lesser-visited treasures with on an overnight trip that includes crafts villages, the pre-Angkor city of Sambor Prey Kuk, the "temple within a temple" at Kampong Cham, an overnight stay in a lovely small hotel with lush gardens and a pool in Kampong Tom.
+But for an up-close look at the real Cambodia most visitors do not see, take the Road Less Traveledand see some of the country's most spectacular, yet lesser-visited treasures with on an overnight trip that includes crafts villages, the pre-Angkor city of Sambor Prey Kuk, the "temple within a temple" at Kampong Cham, an overnight stay in a lovely boutique hotel with lush gardens and a pool in Kampong Tom\.

 Sihanoukvillehas been called the "Puerto Vallarta of fifty years ago."
 There are three magnificent beaches and several good hotels, including a world-class resort.